-Moleculen with a scent
+Molecules with a scent

 During his PhD, Mackie investigated the infrared spectra of so-called polycyclic aromatic hydrocarbons (PAHs).
 ‘These large molecules are found on Earth as a natural by-product of combustion,’ he tells.
 ‘However, more interestingly, these PAHs are also observed in space.
 They are thought to form in the out-gassing of dying carbon-rich stars, which act much like giant sooting candles.’
 PAHs are a class of molecules characterized by containing hexagonal rings of carbon atoms and their free edges capped by hydrogen atoms.
-Though ‘aromatic’ refers to the type of chemical bond in PAHs, fragrant substances do tend to contain aromatic bonds, hence the relation in the name.
+Though ‘aromatic’ refers to the type of chemical bond in PAHs, many fragrant substances contain aromatic bonds, hence the relation to the name.

 In order to study these interstellar PAHs, scientists measure the infrared light they emit after being energized by absorbing light from a nearby star.
 Mackie combined computational chemistry software and quantum mechanics to predict the expected infrared lights the PAH would emit.
 ‘This allows other astronomers to better know what they are looking at when they come across infrared signatures of PAHs in space.’
 If astronomers could accurately determine the types of PAHs present, it would be possible to recreate the smell of them on Earth, uncovering the scent of space.
 Mackie predicts: ‘The PAHs in space likely smell like a big charcoal grill!’